rakugoteam/rakugo-docs/docs/rakuscript.md

 ### No character
 ```[String]```

-Say [String]
+Say *String*

-When Say is executed, a signal [[say|Rakugo-Singleton#say-characterdictionary-textstring]] is send with empty dictionary and this String in parameter.
+When Say is executed, a signal [say] is send with empty dictionary and this String in parameter.

 ##### Example